Car Insurance Quotes

 Your Age

 It’s no secret that younger drivers pay higher rates for car insurance.
-Drivers in their teens pay, on average, around $3,500 per year for car insurance.
+On average, drivers in their teens pay around $3,500 per year for car insurance.
 As you get older and gain more experience, car insurance premiums gradually drop.
-You’ll pay your lowest insurance rates between ages 30 and 70, assuming you maintain a clean record.
-As you move into your 70s and 80s, however, insurance premiums may start to slightly rise.
+Assuming you maintain a clean record, you’ll pay your lowest insurance rates between ages 30 and 70.
+However, insurance premiums may rise slightly as you move into your 70s and 80s.

 Marital Status